When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • cauterize the bleeding artery;

-• excision of the polyp;
+• excise the polyp;

 • detect bile in the gastric cavity;